 One of my long-time prayers through my faith walk has been for the Lord to open the doors I'm meant to walk through and close the doors I'm not.
-I've had seasons when that prayer felt scary - even as the words were tumbling from my mouth, I knew which doors I personally wanted opened and alternatively closed, and I wasn't sure those doors aligned with God's.
+I've had seasons when that prayer felt scary, even as the words were tumbling from my mouth.
+I'm typically aware of which doors I personally want opened and alternatively closed, and I'm not always sure those doors align with God's.
 And that's where trust comes in.
 Faith and surrender have always been beautiful companions.

 Trust in the Lord with all your heart

-I needed God to open some doors.
-If I was going to do this, I wanted to be able to get pretty far along in the process before involving Alan.
+If I was going to move forward, I needed God to open some doors to make His will glaringly obvious.
+I wanted to be able to get pretty far along in the process before involving Alan.
 Maybe we all have some hidden Facebook stalking abilities lurking beneath the surface, and this gave mine an opportunity to shine.
 I wasn't FB friends with Alan, but I was with his mom, which gave me some access to his life.
 It didn't take me long to confirm which kidney transplant center I needed to contact and begin the process.
 On January 4th, I took a deep breath and submitted the confidential health history questionnaire.

 In the course of my Facebook stalk, I also came across Alan's blood type, which is a really important factor for transplant.
 We matched.